Join a red meat allergy discussion with Dr. Erin McGintee at the Westhampton Free Library on September 14, 2017, at 7:00 p.m.

 This phenomenon was only recently classified around 2009.
 In retrospect, clues were present in cancer patients taking cetuximab in 2005.
 Because this drug contains alpha-gal, patients, primarily from the South, were having reactions.

-In the U.S., the largest concentration of this tick-related allergy is in the South where the lone Star tick originated.
+In the U.S., the largest concentration of this tick-related allergy is in the South, where the lone Star tick originated.
 Long Island has the second-highest number of cases.
 Particularly, the East End has taken the brunt.
-And as stated in Newsday, Dr. Erin McGintee, an allergist in Southampton, NY, has nearly 400 cases now since her first case in 2010.
+As stated in Newsday, Dr. Erin McGintee, an allergist in Southampton, NY, has had nearly 400 cases since her first case in 2010.

-Other ticks in various global locations including Sweden, Australia, and Northern Spain, have caused this new red meat allergy as well.
+Other ticks in various global locations, including Sweden, Australia, and Northern Spain, have also caused this new red meat allergy.

-The consequences of the red meat allergy diagnosis
+The consequences of a red meat allergy diagnosis

-Once infected, you can’t consume the meat of mammalian animals including, cows, pigs, goats, sheep, rabbits, and deer.
+Once infected, you can’t consume the meat of mammalian animals, including cows, pigs, goats, sheep, rabbits, and deer.
 Therefore, it will be more difficult to eat out.
-And many restaurants or dishes made by friends or family may have meat-based ingredients you are unaware are there.
+Many restaurants or dishes made by friends or family may have meat-based ingredients you are unaware of.
 So you must ask and double-check to be certain.

-Food products in grocery stores, oftentimes, have meat ingredients where you might not think you’d find them.
+Grocery stores oftentimes have meat ingredients in food products where you might not think you’d find them.
 So scrutinizing the ingredient labels will be an important part of your routine.
-And before ordering at restaurants, it is important to tell them that you have an allergy so that they make certain not to serve you anything to trigger an allergic response.
+And before ordering at restaurants, it is important to tell them that you have an allergy so that they make certain not to serve you anything that would trigger an allergic response.

 Coping with the red meat allergy

-The bright side is that there is an abundant source of recipes and helpful advice now found in vegan and plant-based communities and websites.
-They are easily accessible to everyone that wants to partake in a vegan/plant-based diet.
+The bright side is that an abundant source of recipes and helpful advice is now found in vegan and plant-based communities and websites.
+They are easily accessible to everyone who wants a vegan/plant-based diet.

 And don’t even get me going on the nausea I experienced after learning how castoreum is produced to make a vanilla substitute/natural flavoring.
 Sit down if you don’t know this one.
 Okay, I warned you.
 It’s from the anal secretions of beavers.
 WHY?
 JUST WHY??
 But hey, it’s okay.
 The FDA says it’s safe! (sarcasm intended).

-Here’s a comprehensive list of animal-derived ingredients that may have unassuming names so, if in doubt, scroll through this helpful guide.
+Here’s a comprehensive list of animal-derived ingredients that may have unassuming names, so scroll through this helpful guide.

 The Good News and the other Good News!

-The first bit of good news is: you can find abundant sources to help you with a new way to eat, that won’t produce a red meat allergy reaction, right here on this site!
+The first bit of good news is that you can find abundant sources to help you with a new way to eat that won’t produce a red meat allergy reaction, right here on this site!
 And there are plenty of other vegan websites out there as well.

-The other good news is that you will probably be eating more healthfully, more mindful, and, as a by-product, more cruelty-free as well!
-It’s a win for you, for the animals, and for the planet.
+The other good news is that you will probably be eating more healthfully, mindfully, and, as a by-product, more cruelty-free!
+It’s a win for you, the animals, and the planet.
 So, what’s not to love about that?

-It seems overwhelming at first but, we got you.
+It seems overwhelming at first.
+We’ve got you.

 The Hamptons Vegan is your source for meat-free ingredient recipes.
-Because we offer familiar, comfort foods and recommendations for substitutions.
-And check out other great resources at onegreenplanet.org, peta.org, vegnews.com, and forksoverknives.com.
+We offer familiar, comfort foods and recommendations for substitutions.
+Other great resources are onegreenplanet.org, peta.org, vegnews.com, and forksoverknives.com.
 Or try the vegan recipes on allrecipes.com to find more ways to create delicious food.
 Also, Pinterest has a wealth of vegan/plant-based recipes to peruse.
-Just type “vegan” in the search bar.
+Use “vegan” in the search bar for more choices.
 Consequently, you CAN manage the red meat allergy and live well on a plant-based diet.

 While at the grocery store, look for meat alternatives in the refrigerated area, produce section, or the frozen foods aisle.
-Field Roast, Gardein, Tofurky, Sweet Earth, etc. make excellent substitutions to try.
-They make alternatives for burgers, hot dogs, bacon, meatloaf, meatballs, sausages, and ground beef to name a few.
+Field Roast, Gardein, Tofurky, Sweet Earth, etc., make excellent substitutions to try.
+They make alternatives for burgers, hot dogs, bacon, meatloaf, meatballs, sausages, and ground beef, to name a few.
 Also, there are faux beef soup broth cubes, fake beef jerky, beef-like gravies, and so much more.
-The amount of vegan/plant-based items is constantly growing and getting tastier as well.
-And if you don’t like the flavor of something this week, try again soon.
-Because there are always new and improved versions coming out.
+The number of vegan/plant-based items is constantly growing and getting tastier.
+And if you don’t like the flavor of something this week, try again soon because there are always new and improved versions coming out.

 You can do it!

-The bottom line is: change is not always easy but you are not alone.
+The bottom line is that change is not always easy, but you are not alone.
 There is more than one reason we, as individuals, choose to eat a vegan/plant-based diet.
-But, if the end result is the same- to eat no meat- we can help each other along the way!
-With advice, recipes, helpful encouragement, and a little Hampton-Vegan love of course!
+But, if the result is the same- to eat no meat- we can help each other along the way!
+With advice, recipes, helpful encouragement, and a little Hampton-Vegan love!

 We’re here if you need us.
 And we hope those affected by this tick-borne red meat allergy affliction will find solace and guidance on our pages.
 We’d love to help with tips and tricks for a smooth transition.